34 MINUTE READ

 The draw temperature is the temperature at which ice cream is removed from the barrel once dynamic freezing is complete.
-In commercial machines, this is usually -5°C to -6°C (23°F to 21.2°F) (Goff & Hartel, 2013).
+In commercial machines, this is usually -5°C to -6°C (23°F to 21.2°F) (13).
 Draw temperature significantly influences mean ice crystal size because it determines how much water is frozen during dynamic freezing and, consequently, how many ice crystals are formed.
-Caillet et al. (2003) found that decreasing the draw temperature resulted in more water being frozen and increased ice crystal content.
+Decreasing the draw temperature results in more water being frozen and increased ice crystal content (19).
 The more ice crystals that are formed during dynamic freezing, the more will be preserved during static freezing, resulting in a smaller average crystal size and smoother texture (9).

-2.5 Residence Time
+3.5.
+Residence Time

 How long does it take to freeze a batch of ice cream?

-3. Does the ICE-100 Make Good Ice Cream?
+4. Does the ICE-100 Make Good Ice Cream?

 How Does the ICE-100 Compare to the Lello 4080 Musso Lussino?

-4. General Questions
+5. General Questions